USS Texas (CGN-39): Early decommissioning

 Texas was halfway through her mid-life refueling and New Threat Upgrade overhaul and work had just begun on the installation of her new reactor cores in early May 1993, when the decision was made to cancel the work on her and also the planned refueling of her Virginia-class sister-ships.
 Texas was placed in reserve commission on 31 May 1993, then decommissioned and stricken from the Naval Vessel Register on 16 July 1993 after just 15 years of service.
 Texas entered the nuclear Ship-Submarine Recycling Program at Puget Sound Naval Shipyard on 1 October 1999.

 Ship's Crest

-The official crest of USS Texas CGN 39 was designed by Martha Bell, a freelance graphic designer and a Texan.
+The official crest of USS Texas CGN 39 was designed by Martha Bell, a freelance graphic designer from Texas.
 The colors—red, white, and blue—represent the state flag of Texas.
 The anchor and the fouled line symbolize the Navy, while the Lone Star signifies the state of Texas.
 The atoms and orbits within the Lone Star represent the nuclear power characteristics of the ship.
 The three stars at the bottom represent the past United States ships named "Texas".
 The motto, "Proud Heritage, Proud Purpose", refers to the history and legacy of those ships, and their purpose: defense of the United States.